Joey Covington: Charitable events

-Final performance

-Covington's last performance was in Palm Springs for a city-sponsored event on June 1, 2013.
-Covington thrilled his audience and signed autographs following the performance.

 Death

 Covington died in an automobile accident in Palm Springs, California, on June 4, 2013.
 He slammed into a retaining wall after losing control of his car at a curve in the road.
 He was 67.
 There is controversy as to whether he was wearing a seat belt.
 A witness removed the seat belt and was administering CPR before paramedics and law enforcement arrived at the scene.
 Later photos taken of the seat belt show the car's airbag indentation marks on the seat belt when the airbag deployed.
 According to Palm Springs Police, alcohol and drugs were not involved in the accident.
 Per his official website, Covington was survived by one person, his long time partner, Lauren Taines.